What plane does Delta use for international flights?

 Delta remains committed to enhancing its long-haul airplanes, with efforts made towards the improvement of premium seats.

-In Delta One suite, changes since then include the ability to open the door to the suite, privacy curtains, tablet screens, seasonal dishes, and comfortable bedding.
+In the Delta One suite, changes since then include the ability to open the door to the suite, privacy curtains, tablet screens, seasonal dishes, and comfortable bedding.

 In the Delta Premium Select, the number of rows is offered in a 2-2-4-2 arrangement with up to 38 inches pitch, large headrests, and adjustable leg and head rests.
 Other amenities include gourmet foods and high-end blankets and pillows.

-And in the long-haul Main Cabin economy, passengers can also get extra amenities like adjustable headrests, thigh and leg rests, and enhanced snack and meal options for purchase.
+In the long-haul Main Cabin economy, passengers can also get extra amenities like adjustable headrests, thigh and leg rests, and enhanced snack and meal options for purchase.

 Stakeholders have set new measures for clean and safe environments in the face of the coronavirus.